turbot/pipes-docs/docs/accounts/tenant/authentication.md

 ## Trusted Login Domains

-Trusted domains allow you to specify a list of email domains that users can be invited or log in from.
+Trusted domains allow you to specify a list of email domains from which users can log in and be invited.
 The restrictions are applied regardless of the [authentication method](#authentication-methods) used.

 By default, this is set to an empty list, which means there are no domain restrictions in place.
 If you wish to restrict access to a specific domain(s), you can add that domain to the list.